 - Black Lava Rocks

-Before applying a clear sealant, I decided to paint the word “shinto” in Japanese on the side of the taller Tōrō Lantern.
+I decided to paint the word “Shinto” in Japanese on the side of the taller Tōrō Lantern.
+Afterward, an aquarium-safe sealant is sprayed to protect the design from environmental elements.
 I thought it added a personal touch and it wasn’t too difficult to pencil on with a toothpick. 😅

 You see, tōrō lamps are constructed to represent the five elements of Buddhism cosmology with the light representing fire (which is commonly referred to as ka).
 Any part of the tōrō could be excluded with the exception of the flame… So as you’ve probably now put together, I really needed the flame!